 - Installation is fast and simple compared to trench floor drains.

-One of them is the pitch or otherwise known as the slope of the garage.
-Doing this will help you decided where exactly you should install a typical floor drain.
+One of them is the pitch or slope of the garage.
+Doing this will help you decide where exactly you should install a typical floor drain.

 - They are considered favorites among garage owners because of their simple-to-install technique.